 Spermicides are chemicals that kill sperm.
 They act by preventing the sperm from reaching the egg.
 Spermicides are available in different forms, including creams, film, foams, gels, and suppositories.

-In addition to many drugstores, spermicides can be purchased at Amazon.com.
-The cost is about $10-15 for 10-30 uses.
+In addition to being sold at many drugstores, spermicides can be purchased at Amazon.com.
+The cost is about $10–15 for 10–30 uses.

 Spermicides should always be used with barrier methods of birth control, such as the condom, diaphragm, cervical cap, and sponge.
 They are very unreliable by themselves.

-However, spermicides are not for rectal or oral use, nor for more than once-a-day vaginal use.
-In fact, there is evidence that spermicide use may increase the transmission of HIV because the active ingredient (nonoxynol-9) is a surfactant (a soap), which may irritate sensitive tissue on frequent use, allowing easier entry by HIV.39 Thus, if your partner has HIV, you should look for a different form of birth control and disease prevention—such as condoms coupled with withdrawal.
+Spermicides are not for rectal or oral use, nor for more than once-a-day vaginal use.
+In fact, there is evidence that spermicide use may increase the transmission of HIV because the active ingredient (nonoxynol-9) is a surfactant (a soap), which may irritate sensitive tissue on frequent use, allowing easier entry by HIV.
+Thus, if your partner has HIV, you should look for a different form of birth control and disease prevention—such as condoms coupled with withdrawal and regular HIV medication.

 There are condoms that are labeled as having spermicides on them.
-However, the amount is insignificant, and a second spermicide should be used with a condom.40 In addition, some men find the spermicide irritating.
+However, the amount is insignificant, and a second spermicide should be used with a condom.
+In addition, some men find the spermicide in the condom irritating.

 Correct spermicide use varies slightly based on the type you buy (film, cream, gel, etc.).
 For best practices, always follow the instructions on the packaging.

-It is important that spermicide remain in place at least 6-8 hours after intercourse.
-Otherwise this can compromise the effectiveness because the spermicide takes a few hours to completely neutralize the sperm.
-Therefore, a woman should not douche (rinse the vagina) for 6-8 hours after sex.
+It is important that spermicide remain in place at least six to eight hours after intercourse, because the spermicide takes a few hours to completely neutralize the sperm.
+Therefore, a woman should not douche (rinse the vagina) for six to eight hours after sex.